thupham96/100-python-projects/README.md

 | 34  | Quizzler                           | A GUI-based trivia quiz application using OOP, Tkinter, and Open Trivia Database API.        | Done   |
 | ... | ...                                | ...                                                                                        | ...    |

-Let me know if you'd like to add or update more projects!

 Progress updates will be committed daily.

 ---